PALoizeau/cbm-integration/README.md

 The logs for individual devices are stored under `$HOME/.DDS/sessions/<session_id>/wrk/<submission_id>/<job_id_and_node>`.

-For anything larger than a handful of devices the location of logs and session files for DDS agents and user tasks should be moved to the local node.
+For anything larger than a handful of devices the location of logs and session files for DDS agents and user tasks should be moved to the local node (for example to `/tmp/`).
 This can be configured in `$HOME/.DDS/DDS.cfg` under the key `agent.work_dir`.

 ## Known Issues